 Join us for a week of work, relaxation and worship.
-Whether this is your first visit or your fiftieth, Holden invites you to lend your time and talents for community projects and winter preparations.
+Whether this is your first visit or your fiftieth, Holden invites you to lend your time and talents for community projects and summer or winter preparations.

 Note: All arrivals will be on Sunday with departures on Saturday with no exceptions.